cllckn/software-testing/module2/README.md

         </dependency>
     </dependencies>
   ~~~
-* Add the Product and ProductMain classes in the project.
+* Add the following Product and ProductMain classes in the project.
 ~~~java
 public class Product {
     private int id;